Image source: Google

 - Consolidated Targeting – allows us to find prospects more efficiently in one campaign and indirectly allows us to get more out of our budget in real time vs manually segmenting budgets by campaign type.

 - Automation is the Future – this is a loaded point, but automation is where the SEM industry has been going.
 Originally we saw this as Google introduced a variety of automated bid strategies and dynamic creative into accounts.
 Now we’re seeing that Google’s automation is doing even more of the heavy lifting with bidding, selecting ad creative, and now selecting ad inventory.
-Testing these campaigns now will help us see how to enable their performance as Google begins to favor them more.
+Testing performance max helps us see how to optimize the performance of these campaign types as Google begins to favor them more.

-- Performance Max is Good for Bigger Accounts – if you have more data (ideally hundreds of conversions a month), these campaigns perform very well because they have more data to work off to refine targeting.
+- Performance Max is Good for Bigger Accounts – if you have more data (ideally hundreds of conversions a month), performance max campaigns perform very well because they have more data to work off to refine targeting.

 - We can focus more on creative, analysis, and strategy – long term, this campaign could change how we manage Google Ad accounts.
 Let Google handle the bidding and parts of the targeting while we get more time to develop better creative, analyze results, and think about our marketing strategy.